 Have you ever seen any good examples of Lego wall repairs?
+While I do wish they were made by LEGO Minifigures they are in fact made by professional artists.
 These are often done for the art or for the LOL’s but they do make me smile.
-Sure, it would be better if the walls were repaired properly, but in the meanwhile it something to make any builder smile…
+Sure, it would be better if the walls were repaired properly, but in the meanwhile, it is something to make any builder smile…

 10 – All in all it’s just another brick in the wall!
 (Taiwan)